 Mastering is the final and most critical step in UK garage music production.
 At Big Drum Records in Bedfordshire, we've mastered thousands of 2-step garage, speed garage, and underground UKG tracks for digital platforms, vinyl pressing, and club play over the past 30 years.
 Professional mastering transforms a good mix into a polished, competitive release that sounds incredible on all playback systems from Spotify to Soundcloud, from vinyl to club sound systems.

 UK garage mastering requires a unique approach that preserves the genre's characteristic punch, energy, and low-end power while achieving competitive loudness and clarity.
+Inspired by the sound of classic Locked On, Ice Cream Records, and early Sun City releases, our mastering philosophy balances modern loudness standards with the warmth and groove that defined the golden era of UKG.
 Whether you're mastering for digital streaming services, vinyl pressing, or club play, these mastering tips will help you achieve professional results.
-We'll cover everything from EQ and compression techniques to loudness standards, vinyl mastering considerations, and how to make your UK garage tracks translate perfectly across all formats and playback systems.

 Mastering EQ for UK garage focuses on achieving tonal balance while preserving the genre's characteristic sound.
 Use a high-quality linear phase EQ to avoid phase issues.
 Start with subtle cuts to remove problem frequencies - typically a gentle cut around 200-400Hz to reduce muddiness, and a high-pass filter at 30Hz to remove sub-sonic rumble that wastes headroom.